Lelebees/mdk2-packages-sprite-compositor/docs/Creating-A-Mixin-VisualStudio.md

 This guide will walk you through creating a new mixin library for the MDK Package Libraries repository using Visual Studio.

+## A Quick Word About Sharing Code

+Hey, thanks for wanting to contribute!
+Sharing code with the Space Engineers community is awesome, and I really appreciate you taking the time to do it.

+That said, I need to be upfront about something: **By contributing here, you're responsible for your own code and licensing.** I recommend using the MIT License (it's simple and everyone understands it), but you can choose whatever open-source license you want.
+Just make sure you actually have the right to share what you're contributing, and understand that if there are any copyright issues, that's on you to handle.

+I'm not here to play lawyer or referee licensing disputes - I'm just providing a platform for the community.
+If you're cool with that, let's build something great together!

 ## Prerequisites

 - Visual Studio 2022+